luckyweida/pz/readme.txt

-Eva is still not very nice
+Eva is still not very nice and I hope she is getting better